bernhardw/koa-status-errors/README.md

 # koa-status-errors

-Opinionated way to communicate application errors via status codes with your API users.
+Opinionated way to communicate application errors via status codes with your API users in Koa.

 ## Info